komakow/IoT_ProjectPW/README.md

 # IoT_ProjectPW
-Internet of Things univesity group project.
+Internet of Things project.
+Warsaw University of Technology, Embedded Systems.

 Based on Rasppery Pi, GPS and LoRa module.